 We offer extended opening during exam periods.

 Access to all our Library's e-resources and databases for assignments, projects and dissertations remain available 24/7.

 Last year there were loans of over 1.5 million items, almost 3 million accesses to our e-resources and users passed through our entrance gates over 1 million times.

-Libraries also have bookable group study rooms with projection facilities, technobooths with large screens, lots of fixed computers (PCs and Macs) and Wi-Fi.
+Our libraries also have bookable group study rooms with projection facilities, technobooths with large screens, lots of fixed computers (PCs and Macs) and Wi-Fi.
 If you know your preferred mode of study then find your study zone here.

-You can speak to your Academic Liaison Librarian or any staff at our Library Information Desks.
+You can speak to your academic liaison librarian or any staff at our library information desks.
 Alternatively drop us an email or contact us via online chat, Facebook or Twitter.
 You are also welcome to phone or write to us.

-Your Librarian produces quick guides and online tutorials to resources specific to your subject area which are a good starting point when you need support.
+Your librarian produces quick guides and online tutorials to resources specific to your subject area which are a good starting point when you need support.

-You can talk to your Librarian in person during one of the regular drop-in sessions or contact them via email.
+You can talk to your librarian in person during one of the regular drop-in sessions or contact them via email.
 Alternatively you can use the Library online chat facility to discuss your enquiry.
 Get a quick overview of our subject guides, find your Librarian and find out when and where subject drop-in help sessions take place.